10 Best Places to Retire in Colorado in 2023

 Monument is located just south of Palmer Lake Recreation Area which is perfect for swimming and fishing.

-In the summer and fall, it hosts many popular festivals and outdoor events including large 4th of July celebrations.
+In the summer and fall, Palmer Lake hosts many popular festivals and outdoor events including large 4th of July celebrations.
+There is always something to do here, no matter what age you are!

 6. Woodland Park